Blue State Blues: In (Partial) Defense of Katie Hill | Breitbart

 Ironically, perhaps, it was a pro-Trump Republican, Rep. Matt Gaetz (R-FL), who defended Hill most vigorously.
 He told Fox News’ Martha MacCallum on Thursday evening that he believed Hill, like Sen. Al Franken (D-MN), had been sacrificed so that her party might preserve “a dagger for Republicans that they don’t like.”

-Katie Hill deserves to be held accountable for her public behavior, including her apparent double standards, but she did not deserve to be slandered merely for indulging privately in the pursuit of happiness.
+Katie Hill deserves to be held accountable for her public behavior, including her own apparent double standards, but she did not deserve to be slandered merely for indulging privately in the pursuit of happiness.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.